Hawaiian Airlines: Catering

 Hawaiian provides complimentary and paid beverage service on all of its flights.
-Meals are not provided on interisland flights because of their short length (30–45 minutes).
+Meals are not provided on inter-island flights because of their short length (30–45 minutes).
 On its U.S. mainland flights, Hawaiian is one of the only major U.S. airlines to provide complimentary meals in its main cabin (coach class); each meal is made with no preservatives and with all-natural ingredients and is packaged with recyclable materials.
 In 2009, Hawaiian introduced premium meals in its main cabin, giving passengers the option of having the complimentary meal or paying to upgrade to a premium meal.
-The premium meals consisted of a variety of high-end Asian cuisine, but were later discontinued.
+The premium meals consisted of a variety of high-end Asian cuisines but were later discontinued.

 In March 2007, Hawaiian introduced a "tasting menu" or "tapas menu" for its first-class passengers on its U.S. mainland and international flights.
 The menu consists of twenty entrees set on a rotation, with five available on any given flight.
-Passengers are provided information on the available entrees for their flight when they board or shortly after takeoff, and may choose up to three entrees as part of their inflight meal.
+Passengers are provided information on the available entrees for their flight when they board or shortly after takeoff and may choose up to three entrees as part of their inflight meal.

 In August 2012, Hawaiian announced an upgrade to its economy class in-flight U.S. mainland service.
 Among the upgrades were a new menu, a complimentary glass of wine on lunch or dinner flights, and a free tropical cocktail before landing on breakfast flights.
 This was in contrast to other airlines, which cut back on meal service.
 According to Hawaiian's then-CEO Mark Dunkerley:

 "In today's competitive world you cannot justify providing complimentary meals on a traditional business model.
 It simply does not pay for itself... which explains why essentially everybody has taken all that free food off the airplane.
 We're being illogical by actually investing heavily in this area...It's part of who we are, and it's what makes us different from everybody else."

 Starting December 1, 2017, guests in the main cabin on Hawaiian flights between Hawaiʻi and western U.S. gateway cities will be treated to complimentary meal service exclusively created for the airline's new Pau Hāna Café brand.
-The Pau Hāna Café, branded meals made exclusively for the airline, consists of a continental breakfast box for brunch and hot sandwich and side for lunch.
-Pau Hāna, a Hawaiian term for “finished work,” is a time to relax and unwind after a long workday.
-The meal service is followed by coffee and a sweet treat for dessert.
-A parting Mahalo service features the carrier's popular Kōloa Breeze cocktail, featuring Kōloa Rum from the Island of Kauaʻi, and the airline's signature Pau Hāna snack mix.
+The Pau Hāna Café, named after the Hawaiian term for "finished work", is a branded continental breakfast box for brunch and a hot sandwich and side for lunch.

 On December 20, 2017, a partnership was announced with Mana Up, the Hawaiian-based accelerator for local consumer packaged goods, to increase the diversity and volume of locally made products served on board.